PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 to reprimand or diminish yourself whenever they start to surface.

-This can certainly motivate you to get rid of those feelings, but
+This can sure motivate you to want to throw away those feelings,

-what do you suppose happens to them when they're discarded--that
+but what do you suppose happens to them when they're discarded~

-is, where do they go??
-If you've been a fan of HBO's The
+you've been a fan of HBO's The Sopranos,

 turned inward."
 By the way, James Gandolfini's character started